Questions you may be asking:

 Mountain View's beds are all Medicaid certified.
 There are two requirements that need to be met to qualify for Nursing Home Medicaid: (1) Financial Need and (2) Health Need.
 Your attorney or local Department of Social Services can help you figure this out.
 Community based Medicaid and Nursing Home Medicaid are not the same.
 For nursing home placement a pre-screening needs to be done by the Department of Social Services.
 Sometimes a client may have several months of private pay funds to begin with, then will need Medicaid.
 This transition is usually a simple one.

-Mountain View accepts most payment sources such as long term care insurance, veterans benefits, and of course, private pay.
+Mountain View accepts most payment sources such as Medicaid, private insurance, and of course, private pay.

 Further Information and Assistance